CloudKlass/Azure-Admin/Instructions/Labs/LAB_11-Implement_Monitoring.md

       -AsJob
    ```

     >**Note**: Do not wait for the deployment to complete but instead proceed to the next task.
 The deployment should take about 3 minutes.
+    **Do not close** the  Cloud Shell pane.

 #### Task 2: Register the Microsoft.Insights and Microsoft.AlertsManagement resource providers.